 A month later in April, we were finally outdoors in the sun.
 I sent Spicy Elephant (5.12c) at Echo on my 3rd outdoor session of the season and then started working on “Toxicity” (5.12d) next door.
 Spicy Elephant was a bit soft for the grade and went quick, but Toxicity was a stiff 5.12d and felt a little out of reach.
 I sent “A Bug’s Life” (5.12b) which shares the start, and then decided it was time to head to Planet X and try the project from last year… Timber, 5.13a.

 The first two days on Timber were very rough.
-I don’t think I made it through the first crux until the second day on the route, and it wasn’t until the third day that I was actually making it to the anchors, with many hangs in between.
+I don’t think I made it through the first crux until the second day on the route, and it wasn’t until the third day that I actually touched the anchors for the first time, with many hangs in between.
 It was feeling incredibly unlikely at this point.

 Timber is a very long route at 35m, and consistently hard.
 While there are no stopper moves like shorter routes at Acephale and elsewhere, the consistent difficulty gets to you.
 The redpoint crux is most definitely holding it together to clip the anchors.
 By day 3 or 4, I had the route broken down into manageable sections.
 I knew that once I could get through the first crux and to the no-hands rest before the upper enduro section, I was going to be able to send the route.